woerzberger/website.hugo/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at Düsseldorf University of Applied Science:
+I am a teaching instructor of diverse courses and lab courses at Technische Hochschule Köln and Düsseldorf University of Applied Science dealing with software architectures and software engineering.

-- Software Engineering